 Lecture courses will normally be accompanied by problem sets and weekly or fortnightly problem classes.
 Classes will usually contain 8-10 students.
 For classes accompanying mathematics courses you will need to sign up for the sets of classes you wish to attend at the start of each term.
 You will be sent an email in week 0 alerting you that class registration is open and providing you with details of the registration process.
-You can find out which class you have been allocated to by looking at the class lists (https://tms.ox.ac.uk).
+You can find out which class you have been allocated to by looking at the class lists on the specific course pages on Moodle.